Junyi00/tp/docs/UserGuide.md

 **:keyboard: Examples:**<br>

 * `listo` followed by `appendnoteo 2 nt/Keep cool`<br>
-  Adds "Keep cool" to the 2nd order's existing note.
+  Adds `Keep cool` to the 2nd order's existing note.

 * `findo Brownies` followed by `appendnoteo 1 nt/Vegan-friendly`<br>
-  Adds "Vegan-friendly" to the note of the 1st order in the results of the `findo` command.
+  Adds `Vegan-friendly` to the note of the 1st order in the results of the `findo` command.

 </div>